how many calories should I eat per day to lose weight

 If 90% of your calories are carbohydrates, the results will not be good.

-To find out how much protein to eat daily see this article, but if you have doubts about what you should eat to lose fat, pass through here.
+To know how much protein you should eat daily see this article, but if you have doubts about what you should eat to lose fat, pass by here.